The latest Kit Maker version is 2.4.0 (beta) – Link

 Most Sample Packs include contain folders that are named by category.
 These drum categories determine how Kit Maker will lay out the samples on the pads of each kit.
 The “Kick” pads will be filled with samples from the folder with “kick” (or another “Kick” keyword such as “kik” or “kck”) in its’ title.

-If Kit Maker doesn’t find many subfolders named after drum categories, it will automatically attempt to sort the kits by reading the filenames.
+If Kit Maker finds less than 3 subfolders named after drum categories, it will automatically sort the samples into categories by reading the filenames instead.

 Keywords